ngcrawford/RADnome/INSTRUCTIONS.md

 A couple of important things to note:

-It's very important that the read group (RG) info be specified.
-You'll need to know the plate ID and line for each sample.
-This info can usually be obtained by looking at the first fastq sequences.
+It's very important that the read group (RG) info be specified as GATK won't run without it.
+To specify the RG flags propperly, you'll need to know the plate ID and line for each sample.
+This info can usually be obtained by looking at the fastq sequence read IDs.

 For example the following read ID is from plate D0T4UACXX lane 3.

-@9L6V3M1:312:**D0T4UACXX**:**3**:1101:5166:1969/2
+> @9L6V3M1:312:**D0T4UACXX**:**3**:1101:5166:1969/2

+You'll also need to run each sample

+MORE HERE.

+Prep sams for GATK:

+    samtools view -Sb aligned.sam > aligned.bam
+    samtools sort aligned.bam aligned.sorted
+    samtools index aligned.sorted.bam